How to Get Rid of Locusts

 #3 – Shoot Them

-A while back, we reviewed the Bug-A-Salt line of “but sporting” goods.
-They’re technically meant for flies and other smaller insects, but they can still stun grasshoppers and locusts with a well-aimed shot.
+A while back, we reviewed the Bug-A-Salt line of “bug sporting” goods.
+They’re technically meant for flies and other smaller insects, but the newer models can stun grasshoppers and locusts with a well-aimed shot.

 The best part is, the ammo is table salt, so this method is a fun way to keep your prey from flying away.